The X Factor: A Robust and Powerful Approach to X-chromosome-Inclusive Whole-genome Association Studies: Discussion

-satisfy the conditions of Theorem \ref{transformation}.
-As a result, testing $H_0:\beta_A=\beta_{GS}=0$ are equivalent between the two models.
-Similar results can be obtained for the X-chromosome and can be easily confirmed by simulations.
-Thus, our theoretical result here also resolves the long-standing analytical difficulty of how to allow different baseline alleles between males and females in genetic association studies.
-For the X-chromosome, modelling the $GS$ interaction effect has the added benefits of bypassing the X-inactivation uncertainty challenge as discussed in Section \ref{includingGS}.

-We have shown that modelling the genetic dominant effect $\beta_D$ is beneficial for both the autosomes and X-chromosome.
+We have also shown that modelling the genetic dominance effect $\beta_D$ is beneficial for analyzing both the autosomes and X-chromosome.
 The proposed model can significantly increase test power when $\beta_D$ is large.
-When $\beta_D$ is close to 0, the model is still robust and maintains comparable power with that of the additive model.
-For the autosomes, we show analytically that even under true additivity, compared with the classical 1 d.f. additive test, the maximum power loss of the 2 d.f. genotypic test is capped at 11.4\%, regardless of the sample, genetic effect and test sizes.
-Similarly, for the X-chromosome analysis, with a 3 d.f. test that includes $\beta_A$, $\beta_D$ and $\beta_{GS}$ interaction effects, power loss is capped at 18.8\% while the gain can be as high as $1-\alpha$.
-Our application results provide corroborating evidence.
-For the X-chromosome, $\beta_D$ also captures potential skewness of X-inactivation as demonstrated in Section \ref{includingD}.
+When $\beta_D$ is close to 0, the model is still robust and maintains `comparable' power with that of the additive model; `comparable' is in the context of the trade-off between the maximum power loss and gain across different models.
+For an autosomal SNP, we have shown analytically that even under true additivity, compared with the classical 1 d.f. additive test, the maximum power loss of the 2 d.f. genotypic test is capped at 11.4\%, regardless of the sample, genetic effect and test sizes, but the power gain can be as high as $1-\alpha$.
+Similarly, for an X-chromosome SNP, with a 3 d.f.\ test that includes $\beta_A$, $\beta_D$ and $\beta_{GS}$ interaction effects, power loss is capped at 18.8\%; this assumes that the standard 1 d.f.\ additive test used the correct XCI model and there is no skewed XCI or dominance effect.
+If these assumptions do not hold, the potential power gain of the 3 d.f.\ test can be as high as $1-\alpha$.
+However, not all alternative genetic models are equally likely in practice.
+Consistent with the earlier work of \cite{hill08} and \cite{bush12}, two recent studies showed that ``genetic variance for complex traits is predominantly additive" \citep{hivert21,pazokitoroudi21}.
+To this end, a Bayesian alternative that incorporates prior evidence for the different genetic models can be considered.